vmware-archive/pop/doc/source/topics/com.rst

     async def echo_router(hub, ctx, msg):
         return msg

 Thats it!
-Teh router is just a referenceable function on the hub.
+The router is just a referenceable function on the hub.

 Now that we have a router we can create a named connection pool.